 Tulum can be as expensive or as cheap as you want to it to be.
 For example, Downtown Tulum has many budget accommodations like Ariche Hostel or Kaab Hotel where you can stay for less than $50 USD per day.

-Likewise, you can enjoy delicious street food in Downtown Tulum for 20 Pesos per taco, or eat in some of the most expensive Tulum restaurants like Rosa Negra, Taboo or Arca where you can try elaborate dishes made from locally sourced ingredients, and pay up to $20-30 USD per meal for one person.
+Likewise, you can enjoy delicious street food in Downtown Tulum for 20 Pesos per taco, or eat in some of the most expensive Tulum restaurants like Rosa Negra, Taboo or Arca where you can try elaborate dishes, and pay up to $20-30 USD per meal for one person.

 Airfare to Tulum